October 30, 2018

 A 2005 report on New Hampshire courts found that 70% of family law cases in state superior court had at least one pro se party.
 California reported 67% of family court cases had a pro se litigant in 2004.
-The general consensus is that 90% of landlords are represented by counsel across the country, while 90% of tenants are self-represented.
+Counsel repesents landlords 90% of the time.
+Tenants represent themselves 90% of the time.
 A 2015 study by Jessica Steinberg of George Washington University Law School, estimated that upwards of 90% of civil cases nationwide include pro se litigants.

 A 2013 report by the State Justice Institute (SJI), a government agency ran by Presidential appointees, recommended a minimum national standard that mandates state court systems keep concrete, annual statistics on cases involving pro se litigants.
 These reports should, among other things, provide insights as to pro se litigant case types, event types, and other data points.

 While 87% of case management systems (CMS) in U.S. court jurisdictions have the ability to keep such statistics, most simply do not.
 The SJI report indicates that 41% of jurisdictions only run reports on an “ad hoc” basis, not regularly.
 Further, only 18% of jurisdictions said reports “can [could]” be run regularly.
 But administrators, again, choose not to do so.
-The lack of a consistent definition of “SRL” was cited as another major roadblock complicating the data collection process.
+The definition of “SRL” is inconsistent, further complicating the data collection process.